AppCakeLtd/vmupro-sdk/docs/guides/first-app.md

 ### Graphics Not Showing
 - Call `vmupro.graphics.refresh()` after drawing
-- Check coordinate ranges (0-127 x, 0-63 y)
+- Check coordinate ranges (0-239 x, 0-239 y for 240x240 display)
-- Ensure color values are 0 or 1
+- Use RGB565 color format (see display API for constants)

 ### File Operations Failing
 - Use absolute paths starting with `/sdcard/`